The mass of the dark matter particle from theory and observations: The linear Boltzmann-Vlasov equation.

-We will now evolve the density fluctuations from the end of inflation till today in the standard model of the Universe.
+We now evolve the density fluctuations from the end of inflation till today in the standard model of the Universe.
 This evolution provides the phase-space density $ Q_{halo} $ and the surface density $ \mu_0 $ today.
 The density fluctuations follow from the distribution function which evolves according to the non-linear Boltzmann-Vlasov equation.
 The evolution is practically linear in the RD era and in the MD era before structure formation.
 That is, we can use the linear Boltzmann-Vlasov for redshift $ z \gtrsim 30 $.
 For $ z \lesssim 30 $ non-linearities are relevant and one should use the non-linear Boltzmann-Vlasov equation or, alternatively, perform $N$-body simulations.
+It must be noticed that the resolution of the linearized Boltzmann-Vlasov equation from the end of inflation till today provides a good approximated picture of the structures today \citep{ds1}.
+From the evolution of the dark matter fluctuations $ \Delta(k,z) $ we obtained the density profile $ \rho_{lin}(r) $ \citep{ds1}.